kevinli-webbertech/kevinli-webbertech.github.io/blog/md/howto/minikube_issue.md

 # Minikube start issue in Mac M Chip

-Use home brew to install minikube and colima
+* Use home brew to install minikube and colima

+* Make sure your docker desktop is closed entirely.

+* Run `minikube start` if you run into any errors, then do the following.

 ```
 $ minikube stop